seanstankowski/SnapPallete/README.md

 ## SnapPalette Usage Documentation

 ### Overview
-**SnapPalette** is a python script designed for the analysis of color variations in snapdragon flowers from the genus *Antirrhinum*.
-Its quantifies different color metrics and saves the results in a CSV format for further analysis.
-It would likely be useful for analysing the coloour of other organisms.
+**SnapPalette** is a python script designed for the analysis of color variations in snapdragon flowers (*Antirrhinum*).
+It quantifies different color metrics and saves the results in a CSV format for further analysis.
+It would likely be useful for analysing the colour of other organisms.

 ### Requirements
 - Python 3.x